json-schema-org/json-schema-spec/jsonschema-core.md

 Object properties that are applied to the instance are called keywords, or schema keywords.
 Broadly speaking, keywords fall into one of five categories:

-identifiers: control schema identification through setting a IRI for the schema and/or changing how the base IRI is determined
+- *identifiers*: control schema identification through setting a IRI for the schema and/or changing how the base IRI is determined

-assertions: produce a boolean result when applied to an instance
+- *assertions*: produce a boolean result when applied to an instance

-annotations: attach information to an instance for application use
+- *annotations*: attach information to an instance for application use

-applicators: apply one or more subschemas to a particular location in the instance, and combine or modify their results
+- *applicators*: apply one or more subschemas to a particular location in the instance, and combine or modify their results

-reserved locations: do not directly affect results, but reserve a place for a specific purpose to ensure interoperability
+- *reserved locations*: do not directly affect results, but reserve a place for a specific purpose to ensure interoperability

 Keywords may fall into multiple categories, although applicators SHOULD only produce assertion results based on their subschemas' results.
 They should not